allantargino/BotIntegrationWithQnA-LUIS/README.md

     {}
 }
 ```
-Next, we'll simply add a method for each intent we defined.
-Remember we have 4 intents:
+Next, it is time to define a method for each intent defined before.
+Remember there are 4 intents:
 - A default 'None' intent when LUIS does not identify a entity we defined.
 - Greeting intent
 - TurnOn intent
 - TurnOff intent

 #### None intent ####
 This method just sends a message to the user stating that the bot could not understand what the user said and internally returns a "None" message to the conversation flow.
-We'll see the convenience of sending this internal text later.

 ```csharp
 [LuisIntent("None")]